broadinstitute/cromwell/README.md

 ## GET /workflows/:version/:id/metadata

-This endpoint returns a superset of the data from #get-workflowsversionidlogs in essentially the same format.
+This endpoint returns a superset of the data from #get-workflowsversionidlogs in essentially the same format (i.e. shards are accounted for by an array of maps, in the same order as the shards).
-In addition to stdout and stderr this also returns inputs, start and end date, backend-specific job id, and return code.
-A future version of this will also return metadata for the workflow itself (DSDEEPB-1264).
+Workflow metadata includes submission, start, and end datetimes, as well as status, inputs and outputs.
+Call-level metadata includes inputs, outputs, start and end datetime, backend-specific job id, return code, stdout and stderr.
+Date formats are ISO with milliseconds.

 ### Notes

 - The logs endpoints could possibly be deleted once this is implemented, nobody is calling those anyway (but check with Chet first).

-- It seems strange that callers want all inputs to calls but only outputs which are files.

 - We never actually specify the backend on which the call executed.
 One might be able to infer that from the shape of the job id, but then again maybe not.

-- Date formats should be specified and probably made more than second granular.

 cURL: